Lingering injuries,

 This is very common.
 In the case of chronic pain, these areas of muscle tension are generally caused by a build up of emotional tension.
 They are a symptom of pain, rather than the primary cause of pain.

 Just think about this: if you're stressed and tense, then the body is going to tense up.
 This is a normal response that equips us to deal with emergency and high pressure situations.
-However, if we are unable to relax after the stress is over, than we may keep holding on to this tension.
+However, when stress becomes chronic, and we're unable to relax our nervous system, we keep holding onto this tension.

 As the nervous system is calmed through neural circuit retraining, these areas of muscle tightness go away, along with the pain.